23 Spots to Stop by on the Popular California Longitudinal Course Pacific Coast Highway!

 Half Moon Bay state beach 4 miles of golden sand on the pacific coast near San Francisco

-A good first stop after leaving SF is Halfmoon Bay State Beach.
-You have to pay US$10 to park your car on this 4-mile stretch of beach.
+A great first stop out of SF is Half Moon Bay State Beach, a 4 mile stretch of beach where you have to pay US$10 to park your car.

 If you leave SF in the late afternoon or early evening, enjoy the sunset on the beach!
-But if this is the start of your day, you don't have to spend too long here as there are still plenty of beaches to choose from.
+However, if this is just the start of your day, there's plenty of beach to explore, so you don't need to spend too much time here.

-Distance from previous destination: 30 miles from downtown San Francisco
+Distance from previous destination: 30 miles (about 48 km) from downtown San Francisco

-Suggested place to stay: Beach House Half Moon Bay - Luxury suites on the beach
+Where to stay: Beach House Half Moon Bay - Luxury suites right on the beach

 5. Pigeon Point Lighthouse